IshanKBG/ishankbg.dev/src/content/blog/my-macos-setup.md

 # Essential Development Tools

-Since my work is mostly related to creating softwares I have to install certain tools.
+Since my work is mostly related to creating softwares so I have to install certain tools.
 Here are the tools I use on a regular basis

 1. Install NodeJs